 OWWA is tasked to assist Filipinos bound for work abroad in three key stages: pre-departure, on site and upon arrival to the destination country.
 For the pre-departure stage, OWWA provides orientation on the culture and existing conditions of the destination countries.
 On site, the agency protects the workers’ welfare when they experience problems with their employers.
 After the workers’ time abroad is done, OWWA continues to provide assistance in the form of livelihood trainings, seminars and opportunities for productive reintegration.

-What is OWWA Membership Program and How to Apply?
+What is the OWWA Membership Program and How to Apply?

 The OWWA is managed by a Board of Trustees and has an Administrator and Deputy Administrator.